vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_helpers.rst

 =============================================
-kaic subset: create Hic objects by subsetting
+fanc subset: create Hic objects by subsetting
 =============================================

 It is sometimes useful to work with smaller Hi-C objects, for example for speed reasons or to focus the analysis on a particular genomic region of interest.
-The ``kaic subset`` command makes it possible to create a Hic object that only contains regions and contacts between a user-specified genomic regions from an existing Hic object.
+The ``fanc subset`` command makes it possible to create a Hic object that only contains regions and contacts between a user-specified genomic regions from an existing Hic object.

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: subset_parser
-   :prog: kaic subset
+   :prog: fanc subset
    :nodescription:
    :nodefault:

 =======================================
-kaic downsample: downsample Hic objects
+fanc downsample: downsample Hic objects
 =======================================

 Often Hi-C matrices have differing numbers of valid pairs, which can be a confounding factor in many analyses.
-Differences can stem from varying sequencing depths, different library qualities, or other experimental and computational factors. ``kaic downsample`` is a utility that downsamples Hic objects to a specific number of valid pairs.
+Differences can stem from varying sequencing depths, different library qualities, or other experimental and computational factors. ``fanc downsample`` is a utility that downsamples Hic objects to a specific number of valid pairs.

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: downsample_parser
-   :prog: kaic downsample
+   :prog: fanc downsample
    :nodescription:
    :nodefault:

 By default, the sampling is done without replacement.
 This requires a fairly large amount of system memory.
 If you are having trouble with memory usage, use sampling with replacement (``--with-replacement``).
-Note that the samplig is done on uncorrected matrix values, so you may want to apply matrix balancing using ``kaic hic -k`` afterwards.
+Note that the samplig is done on uncorrected matrix values, so you may want to apply matrix balancing using ``fanc hic -k`` afterwards.

 ==========================================
-kaic fragments: in silico genome digestion
+fanc fragments: in silico genome digestion
 ==========================================

-The ``kaic pairs`` and ``kaic auto`` commands accept FASTA files as ``--genome`` argument, and ``kaic`` conveniently calculates the restriction fragments for you using the restriction enzyme name specified with ``--restriction-enzyme``.
-However, the in silico digestion can be time-consuming, and if you are processing multiple similar Hi-C libraries, you can use the ``kaic fragments`` utility to generate restriction fragments up front, and use the resulting BED file as input for the ``--genome`` argument.
+The ``fanc pairs`` and ``fanc auto`` commands accept FASTA files as ``--genome`` argument, and ``fanc`` conveniently calculates the restriction fragments for you using the restriction enzyme name specified with ``--restriction-enzyme``.
+However, the in silico digestion can be time-consuming, and if you are processing multiple similar Hi-C libraries, you can use the ``fanc fragments`` utility to generate restriction fragments up front, and use the resulting BED file as input for the ``--genome`` argument.

-If you supply an integer as the second positional argument instead of a restriction enzyme name, ``kaic fragments`` will perform binning rather than in silico digestion and return a BED file with equally sized regions.
+If you supply an integer as the second positional argument instead of a restriction enzyme name, ``fanc fragments`` will perform binning rather than in silico digestion and return a BED file with equally sized regions.

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: fragments_parser
-   :prog: kaic fragments
+   :prog: fanc fragments
    :nodescription:
    :nodefault:

 =====================================
-kaic sort-sam: sort SAM files by name
+fanc sort-sam: sort SAM files by name
 =====================================

-The ``kaic pairs`` command expects SAM/BAM files as input that have been sorted by name (``kaic auto`` automatically sorts files).
-You can use ``samtools sort -n`` to sort files, but ``kaic sam-sort`` will also do the sorting for you. it automatically chooses the fastest sorting implementation available and also provides the option to work in a temporary folder, which can speed the sorting up if you are working on a network volume.
+The ``fanc pairs`` command expects SAM/BAM files as input that have been sorted by name (``fanc auto`` automatically sorts files).
+You can use ``samtools sort -n`` to sort files, but ``fanc sam-sort`` will also do the sorting for you. it automatically chooses the fastest sorting implementation available and also provides the option to work in a temporary folder, which can speed the sorting up if you are working on a network volume.

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: sort_sam_parser
-   :prog: kaic sort-sam
+   :prog: fanc sort-sam
    :nodescription:
    :nodefault: